 A further record from the Royal Hospital Chelsea Pensioner Admissions and discharges made the following comment; “

 EPILEPSY – States it originated in 1888 while serving in Malta, & produced by exposure to sun – due to service at Malta – permanent.
-Totally unfit to earn. ___________________ as he never expected ____ at Malta.”Royal Hospital Chelsea Pensioner Admissions and discharges
+Totally unfit to earn. ?___ no record – as he never reported sick at Malta.”Royal Hospital Chelsea Pensioner Admissions and discharges

 Discharged ‘medically unfit for further service’ on 27th August 1892 after service 6yrs and 172days.
 Upon discharge, John listed his intended residence as 7 Castor Street, West India Dock Road, Poplar, E.